 One of John's most detailed pet portrait commissions of recent years was for a family in Staffordshire of the their beautiful Golden Retriever, 'Molly'.
 A rough guide to John's approach to this piece is given below.

 Molly's owner said "she was bred by Guide Dogs but sadly rejected by them at a very early age because of a problem with her legs.
 It was diagnosed as a rotational problem in her hind legs.
 Instead of puppy walking her, we kept her as a family pet.
 She has taken part in a few fund raising events."

 I outline below some details of how I approached this work.
-Directly below is the photograph I used as my source reference for the painting.

 The pictures below show the work in early stages of development.
 When you consider the finished piece above, you will see that the early stages were not really quite so appealing to the eye.